What was the DAO incident?

-We'll try to briefly cover: how and why The DAO was created, how The DAO was exploited, how the soft fork failed miserably, and why everyone was relieved it did so, and how the hard fork lead to a split community and the creation of Ethereum Classic.
+In this guide we attempt to cover: how and why The DAO was created, how The DAO was exploited, how the soft fork failed miserably, and why everyone was relieved it did so, and how the hard fork led to a split community and the creation of Ethereum Classic.

-The Decentralized Autonomous Organization (known as The DAO) was meant to operate like a venture capital fund for the crypto and decentralized space.
-The lack of a centralized authority reduced costs and in theory provides more control and access to the investors.
+The Decentralized Autonomous Organization (known as The DAO) was meant to operate like a venture capital fund for the crypto and blockchain space.
+The lack of a centralized authority reduced costs and in theory provided more control and access to the investors.

 At the beginning of May 2016, a few members of the Ethereum community announced the inception of The DAO, which was also known as Genesis DAO.
 It was built as a smart contract on the Ethereum blockchain.
 The coding framework was developed open source by the Slock.it team but it was deployed under "The DAO" name by members of the Ethereum community.
 The DAO had a creation period during which anyone was allowed to send Ether to a special wallet address in exchange for DAO tokens on a 1-100 scale.
 The creation period was an unforeseen success as it managed to gather 12.7 Ether (worth around $150M at the time), making it the biggest crowdfund ever.
 At some point, when Ether was trading at $20, the total Ether from The DAO was worth over $250 million.

-The DAO was a complex Smart Contract with many features and it should have allowed companies to make proposals for funding.
-Once a proposal was white-listed by one of the curators, the DAO token holders (aka DAO investors) would then need to vote on the proposal.
-If the proposal got a 20% quorum the requested funds would be released into the white-listed contractor's wallet address.
-The team of curators that could white-list addresses was put in place in order to avoid spam proposals and to have some human overview over the automated process.
+The DAO was a complex Smart Contract with many features and should have allowed companies to make proposals for funding.
+Once a proposal was whitelisted by one of the curators, the DAO token holders (aka DAO investors) would then need to vote on the proposal.
+If the proposal received a 20% quorum - the requested funds would be released into the whitelisted contractor's wallet address.
+The team of curators that could whitelist addresses was put in place in order to avoid spam proposals and so as to have some human oversight in the automated process.
 Most of the curators were notable members of the Ethereum community.

 The DAO launch went smoothly and proposals were created and voted on, security issues were raised during the coming weeks, there was a big community call for a moratorium, but it was not implemented and most of the security issues we not addressed fast enough.

 On the 18th of June, members of the Ethereum community noticed that funds were being drained from The DAO and the overall ETH balance of the smart contract was going down.
 A total of 3.6m Ether (worth around $70M at the time) was drained by the hacker in the first few hours.
-The attack happened due to an exploit found in the splitting function.
+The attack was possible because of an exploit found in the splitting function.
 The attacker/s withdrew Ether from The DAO smart contract multiple times using the same DAO Tokens.
 This was possible due to what is known as a recursive call exploit.

-The hacker stopped draining The DAO for unknown reasons, even though he could have continued to do so.
+The hacker stopped draining The DAO for unknown reasons, even though they could have continued to do so.

 The Ethereum community and team quickly took control of the situation and presented multiple proposals to deal with the exploit.